spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/gateways.md

    #### Azure CNI:

-   Security: For network security enable **Private cluster**.

    In Azure CNI network configuration, select the static [virtual network created](gateways#create-a-virtual-network-in-the-azure-console) from the drop-down menu.

+6. Security: For network security enable **Private cluster**.

 ## Establish external connectivity with the Target Azure Kubernetes Cluster